Veronica Ashworth: Early life and education

 Ashworth was born on 25 December 1910.
 She was educated at St Katharine's School, an all-girls private school in Wantage, Oxfordshire.
-She trained as a nurse at St Bartholomew's Hospital, London from 1930, becoming a state registered nurse (SRN) in 1934, and then moved to Leeds Maternity Hospital, becoming a state certified midwife (SCM) in 1935.
+She trained as a nurse at St Bartholomew's Hospital, London from 1930, becoming a state registered nurse in 1934, and then moved to Leeds Maternity Hospital, becoming a state certified midwife in 1935.

 Military career

-Ashworth joined the Princess Mary's Royal Air Force Nursing Service (PMRAFNS) in 1936, and after training was appointed to the permanent service on 1 April 1937.
+Ashworth joined the Princess Mary's Royal Air Force Nursing Service in 1936, and after training was appointed to the permanent service on 1 April 1937.
 During the Second World War, she served in Algiers, Tunisia and Italy, with a mobile field hospital.

 Ashworth served as matron of the hospitals at RAF Wroughton and RAF Uxbridge in England, and at RAF Fayid in Egypt.
 She was awarded a permanent commission in the Royal Air Force on 1 February 1949 with the rank of flight officer.
-She was promoted to wing officer on 1 January 1958, and to group officer on 1 January 1961.
+She was promoted to wing officer on 1 January 1958, awarded the Royal Red Cross in the 1959 Queen's Birthday Honours, and made group officer on 1 January 1961.
 On 4 August 1963, she was appointed Matron-in-Chief of the Princess Mary's Royal Air Force Nursing Service and made an acting air commandant.
-She was promoted to air commandant on 1 September 1963.
+She was promoted to air commandant and made an Honorary Nursing Sister to the Queen on 1 September 1963, and appointed a Dame Commander of the Order of the British Empire in the 1964 New Year Honours.
 She stepped down as Matron-in-Chief in 1966, and retired from the Royal Air Force.

-In the 1959 Queen's Birthday Honours, Ashworth was appointed a Member of the Royal Red Cross, First Class (RRC).
-She was made an Honorary Nursing Sister to the Queen (QHNS) on 1 September 1963.
-In the 1964 New Year Honours, she was appointed a Dame Commander of the Order of the British Empire (DBE).